Skip to Main Content

 Criteria for Adult Subacute Care Program

-• Tracheostomy care with continuous mechanical ventilation for at least 50 percent of the day
+Tracheostomy care with continuous mechanical ventilation for at least 50 percent of the day; OR

-• Tracheostomy care with suctioning and room air mist or oxygen as needed, and one of the six treatment procedures listed below; or
+Tracheostomy care with suctioning and room air mist or oxygen as needed, and one of the six treatment procedures listed below.

-• Administration of any three of the six following treatment procedures:
+Administration of any three of the following treatment procedures:

-• inpatient physical, occupational or speech therapy at least two hours per day, five days per week
+2. Inpatient physical, occupational or speech therapy at least two hours per day, five days per week.

-• inhalation therapy treatments every shift and a minimum of four times per 24-hour period
+4. Inhalation therapy treatments every shift and a minimum of four times per 24-hour period.

-• frequent intermittent IV medication administration via a peripheral or central line (heparin lock)
+5. Intravenous (IV) therapy involving one of the following: continuous administration of a therapeutic agent; hydration; or frequent intermittent IV medication administration via a peripheral or central line (heparin lock).

-• wound debridement, packing and medicated irrigation with or without whirlpool treatment
+6. Wound debridement, packing and medicated irrigation with or without whirlpool treatment.

 Criteria for Pediatric Subacute Care Program

-To qualify for the pediatric subacute care program, the member must be under age 21 and need one of the following:
+To qualify for the pediatric subacute care program, the member must be under 21 years of age and require services consistent with the criteria outlined below.
+For complete criteria, refer to California Code of Regulations (CCR), Title 22, Section 51124.6.

-• Tracheostomy care requiring suctioning at least every six hours, room air mist or oxygen as needed, and dependence on one of the four (2-5) treatment procedures listed below
+Tracheostomy care requiring suctioning at least every six hours, room air mist or oxygen as needed, and dependence on one of the treatment procedures listed in items 2 through 5 below.

-• Total parenteral nutrition or other intravenous nutritional support and one of the five treatment procedures listed below
+Total parenteral nutrition or other intravenous nutritional support and dependence on one of the treatment procedures listed in items 1 through 5 below.

-• Skilled nursing care in the administration of any three of the five treatment procedures listed below
+Skilled nursing care in the administration of any three of the treatment procedures listed in items 1 through 5 below.

 1. Intermittent suctioning at least every eight hours and room air mist or oxygen as needed.

-2. Continuous intravenous therapy, including administration of therapeutic agents necessary for hydration or of intravenous pharmaceuticals, or intravenous pharmaceutical administration of more than one agent via a peripheral or central line without continuous infusion.
+2. Continuous intravenous therapy, including administration of therapeutic agents necessary for hydration or intravenous pharmaceuticals, or administration of more than one agent via a peripheral or central line.

 3. Peritoneal dialysis treatment requiring at least four exchanges every 24 hours.